Skip to Main Content

 Afternoon:

-We’ll hear a presentation by a BSO musician or administrator prior to attending our last concert of the program in the Shed.
-Performance: TBD.
+We’ll attend a final presentation by a BSO musician or administrator prior to attending our last concert of the program in The Shed.
+Performance: Beethoven Symphony No. 9, Ode to Joy

 Dinner: